Skip to contentSkip to navigationSkip to topbar

 • Participants entering the Room at different points in time.
 You can see this when there are different start times in the recordings' metadata.

 • A Room crashing in the middle of a call.
 You can see this with the offset in the recordings' metadata.
-The offset is the time in milliseconds elapsed between an arbitrary point in time, common to all group rooms, and the moment when the source room of this track started.
+The offset is the time in milliseconds elapsed between an arbitrary point in time, common to all Rooms, and the moment when the source Room of this track started.

-• Alice and Bob were both participants in the same Group Room.
+• Alice and Bob were both participants in the same Room.

 • Both Alice and Bob have different offset values.